anbox-cloud/discourse-docs/howto/install/deploy-juju.md

 ## Add a controller and model

-The Juju controller is used to manage the software deployed through Juju, from deployment to upgrades to day-two operations.
-One Juju controller can manage multiple projects or workspaces, which in Juju are known as *models*.
+The [Juju controller](https://juju.is/docs/olm/controllers) is used to manage the software deployed through Juju, from deployment to upgrades to day-two operations.
+One Juju controller can manage multiple projects or workspaces, which in Juju are known as [models](https://juju.is/docs/olm/models).

 For example, run the following command to bootstrap the controller for AWS: